dtap001/techie-tales/_posts/2024-11-24-linux-ansible.md

 - white space in folder names -> Program Files has to be used with quotes or %20 instead of whitespace
 - case insensitive file system
 - path separator is \
-- random windows updates
+- random windows updates suprises you with broken drivers etc..
 - WSL and Virtualbox can run parallel but it is easily breakable
 - File changes are not properly propagating when mounted from host to WSL
 - All cool commandline utility can only run in WSL
-- inproper cpu fan drives -> runs hotter then it is neccessary with shorter battery life
+- inproper cpu drivers -> shorter battery life and louder fans due to higher frequencies because of extra workflow from microsoft bloatwares

-## This time I want to do the transition SMART so I have made a checklist
+## 🧠 This time I want to do the transition SMART so I have made a checklist

 - every configuration has to be version controller -> no more random config file edition
 - file system level option for roll back when anything goes down